azarketa/Thermodynamics-theoretical-pills/source/22_Exergy_and_notion_of_dead_state.md

 Once all such property differences vanish, the system reaches the **dead state** — full thermodynamic equilibrium with the environment, where no further work can be obtained.
 The **reversible process** that brings a system from its initial condition to this equilibrium defines the **maximum useful work** it can deliver, that is, its **exergy**.

-:::{admonition} Important: the role of the dead state
+:::{warning} Important: the role of the dead state
-:class: warning
 The **dead state** serves as the universal **reference condition** for all exergy evaluations.
 At this state, no gradients remain, no process can occur spontaneously, and no work can be extracted.
 Exergy therefore measures how far a system stands from equilibrium — and quantifies the **work potential** lost as it approaches that state.